TreR23/TreR23/README.md

 - 👋 Hi, I’m @TreR23
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently focusing on perfecting my SQL skills
 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me www.linkedin.com/in/trerodriguez